infinispan/cpp-client/README.md

   make (Posix) | Visual Studio Build (Windows) ctest [-V]

+## Test with SWIG ##
+The Java swig module is experimental and tested on Linux only.
+Components needed to use swig tests: Apache Ant 1.8.x (http://ant.apache.org/), Apache Ivy 2.3.x (http://ant.apache.org/ivy/) and SWIG 2.0.x (http://www.swig.org/)
-The Java swig module is experimental.
-See sandbox/mkjar.sh for building the JNI libraries and uncomment the line:
+For building the JNI libraries and uncomment, in the top level CMakeLists.txt file, the line:

   # add_subdirectory(test/swig)

-in the top level CMakeLists.txt file.
+  build the project as described upward. cd srcdir/test ant resolve cd srcdir
+  ./sandbox/mkjar.sh

+Use the run_jni.sh script in srcdir/jnitmp to run jni tests.